 Customers are generally impatient.
 They want fast service – and fast means instant!
 And so, from my personal perspective, I offer a few suggestions that might help to improve your delivery service

 - Communicate.
 Honesty matters.
 It eases the customer’s anxiety over a delayed order.
-Do not wait for the customer to make a follow-up on his order.
+Do not wait for the customer to make a follow-up to his order.
 As soon as you discover that the delivery would be delayed, notify your buyer immediately.
 Be honest.
 Don’t give false promises.
 A good communication skill is a key here.
 You may send an SMS, e-mail update, or give him a call.

 - Accurate tracking.
 Provide a clear and accurate tracking of the products sent.
 This would help the customer follow the status of his order.
 It also saves you time answering unnecessary queries.

 - Provide assurance and greater support.
 When things get delayed, do not wash your hands off the responsibility and put the blame on the courier.
-After all, the buyer would not hold the courier responsible.
+After all, the buyer would not hold the carrier responsible.
 Rather, they would chase after you.
 So, be proactive.

 - Set up your own delivery service.
 Having your own delivery service allows you full control of the delivery schedule and the staff manning it.